PINTO0309/gazelle-dinov3/README.md

 Therefore, the resolutions of `224x224` and `448x448` proposed in previous papers are far too small to obtain sufficient context from the vision.
 When designing this model, I changed the input resolution to `640x640`.
 Also, unlike previous papers, I use a pipeline that incrementally unfreezes the backbone and fine-tunes all layers.
 This is important in terms of preventing catastrophic forgetting without self-distillation, preventing gradient collapse, and fine-tuning optimal weights for the task.

+I'm not a researcher but a hobbyist programmer, so I don't write papers.

 ## Installation
 ```bash
 git clone https://github.com/PINTO0309/gazelle-dinov3.git && cd gazelle-dinov3